msainsburydale/NeuralEstimators/vignettes/README.md

 - In `.Rbuildignore` uncomment `^vignettes/.*\.Rmd$`
 - Check the package using `devtools::check()`
 - Build the package using `devtools::build()`
-- Check the package using [WinBuilder](https://win-builder.r-project.org/)
+- Check the built package using [WinBuilder](https://win-builder.r-project.org/)
 - Once checked, submit to CRAN